OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 Undead and creatures immune to being charmed aren’t affected by this spell.

-**_At Higher Levels._** When you cast this spell using a spell slot of 2nd level or higher, roll an additional 2d8 for each slot level above 1st.
+**_At Higher Levels_**.
+When you cast this spell using a spell slot of 2nd level or higher, roll an additional 2d8 for each slot level above 1st.

 ##### Sleet Storm